 1) Double Arch photo:

-Double Arch is one of my favorite places in the park.
+Double Arch is one of my favorite places in Arches National Park.
 Reaching this area in the park is not difficult at all either.
 You just have to take the Windows road within the park to it’s end where you will find a parking lot.
 The great news is that the Double Arch is very close to that parking lot (it’s only 1/4 mile in and out) as are a bunch of other ones to the other side of it.

 For the best photo angles, I recommend taking it from the parking lot, close by (where I took it) and from the Windows road where you’ll see the Double Arch from a different angle alongside another gem which is called the Cove of Caves (it’s right by it).
 Another great spot is between the Double Arch and the parking lot where depending on the light, you can get amazing photos of it too.
 Here is an example: